marxin/texi2rst-generated/sphinx/cpp/macros/variadic-macros.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: variable number of arguments, macros with variable arguments, variadic macros

 .. _variadic-macros:

-.. index:: variable number of arguments

-.. index:: macros with variable arguments

-.. index:: variadic macros

 Variadic Macros
 ***************